irioshi/ELK-Stack-Project/README.md

 many servers at a time, updating programs, automating tasks and create environments regardless of its placement.

 - What is the main advantage of automating configuration with Ansible?

 Ansible automates IT environments hosted in several environments such as bare metal machines, virtual platforms or cloud based services.
-It's capable of configuring devices such as databases, networks, firewalls and databases.
+It's capable of configuring devices such as networks, firewalls and databases.

 The playbook implements the following tasks:
 - Uses the following modules: